elm-city-craftworks/md_emoji/README.markdown

 [Rails 3.1](https://github.com/rails/rails) with the asset pipeline enabled.

-**Warning** This gem does some scary stuff under the hood, so please check out the code, test first, and don't hesitate to ask questions :)
+**Warning** This gem does some scary stuff under the hood, so please check out the code, test first, and don't hesitate to ask questions.
+If you'd like a less insane way to add Emoji to your project, check out the [http-pipeline][http-pipeline] gem.

 [![Build Status](https://secure.travis-ci.org/elm-city-craftworks/md_emoji.png?branch=master)](http://travis-ci.org/elm-city-craftworks/md_emoji)